Citrinate/BoosterManager/BoosterManager/Docs/InventoryHistory.md

 … → 5/2/21 → 5/1/21 → 4/30/21 → 3/14/21 → 3/13/21 → … → 1/5/21 → 1/6/21 → …
 ```

 For this reason it's important to start your search right where the gap begins and proceed gradually.
-Setting the `start_date` parameter yourself allows you to move backward 1 second at a time, while the "Jump to date" feature moves in increments of 24 hours.
-It's also possible to use the `cursor[time]` and `cursor[time_frac]` parameters to move in increments of 1 millisecond.
+Setting the `start_date` parameter yourself allows you to move in increments of 1 second.
+The "Jump to date" feature moves in increments of 24 hours.
+You can also use the `cursor[time]` and `cursor[time_frac]` parameters to move in increments of 1 millisecond.

 > The BoosterManager plugin cannot detect this bug.
 You'll need to monitor the plugin's activity yourself to ensure there's no gaps.
 Within your `InventoryHistoryAPI`, `page - data["cursor"]["time"]` represents the size of the gap in seconds between the current page and the next page.
-Be aware that `data["cursor"]` [can be `null`](#history-ends-early-bug).
+Be aware that `data["cursor"]` [can be](#history-ends-early-bug) `null`.
 You can attempt to address this bug with your API by setting the `next_page` or `next_cursor` response parameters, telling the plugin which page you'd like it to fetch next.

-## Unknown Asset Bug

-Occasionally some items in `html` will be labeled as "Unknown Asset" instead of the appropriate item name.
-The affected items will still have defined `appid`, `classid`, `instanceid`, `contextid`, and `amount`, but the items will be missing from `descriptions`.

-This bug is likely caused by Steam servers being down, just keep reloading the page until everything appears properly.

-> The BoosterManager plugin does not detect this bug.
-You can tell the plugin to refresh the page by sending back `cursor` and `page` in the `next_cursor` and `next_page` response parameters respectively.

 ## History Ends Early Bug

 Sometimes Steam will say there's no more history, when really there is.
 When using the [Inventory History page](https://steamcommunity.com/my/inventoryhistory/), this bug expresses itself as the "Load More History" button disappearing prematurely.
-When that happens, the `cursor` object returned by Steam's API is `null`.
-As far as I can tell, this bug only appears when searching for history older than ~1.5 years and/or ~100,000 events.
+When that happens, the `cursor` object returned by Steam's API will be missing.

 For example, assuming we have history older than `4/30/21`, this can happen: